Toinoux38/aikit/website/docs/fine-tune.md

 Containerd image store requires Docker v24 and later.
 :::

-You can enable [containerd image store](https://docs.docker.com/storage/containerd/) by editing `/etc/docker/daemon.json` to add the following configuration, and restarting the service with `sudo systemctl restart docker`.
+You can enable [containerd image store](https://docs.docker.com/storage/containerd/) and required security entitlements for GPU device access by editing `/etc/docker/daemon.json` to add the following configuration:

 ```json
 {